Young Man – It’s fun to stay at the YMCA

 In addition to just the offerings of Chid Watch type activities, the YMCA offers so many activities for littles starting at 18 months.
 From dance, gymnastics, and karate to all kinds of sports, including soccer and baseball and basketball.
 It is amazing how much is offered for kids to explore.

 Whole Family Events

 Lastly, the YMCA offers several family events throughout the year.
-Just recently in May they had a Mother – Son Nerf war.
+Just recently in May, they had a Mother-Son Nerf war.
 This included a Nerf war and then dinner together.
-In February, they have a Father – Daughter dance.
-They also have family friendly festivals throughout the year.
-One local location even has a bring puppy to the pool days so even your furry friend is not left behind.
+In February, they have a Father-Daughter dance.
+In December, they bring snow to Texas with Santa in their Christmas Dreams & Snowy Things Festival.
+They also have family-friendly festivals throughout the year.
+One local location even has a bring the puppy to the pool days so even your furry friend is not left behind.
 There is so much to do at the YMCA and something to attract all ages.